Alon-L/lines/README.md

 # Lines
-A simple language based on a one-dimensional 16-bit unsigned integer array.
+A simple programing language based on a one-dimensional 16-bit unsigned integer array.
 The language takes inspiration from the [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language, although it differs in a few major ways.

 Lines is capable of modifying cells in the array using simple yet powerful core [operators](#operators).